Residency in Urology at Lenox Hill Hospital

 Residency Program Director

-During the PGY-3 (Uro-1) year, the resident will spend 12 months on the Urology service at Lenox Hill Hospital.
-The resident will gain an extensive training in endoscopic surgery, basic general, female and reconstructive surgeries.
+During the PGY-2 year, the resident will spend 12 months on the Urology service at Lenox Hill Hospital.
+The resident will gain an extensive training in endoscopic surgery, office-based procedures, female urology and reconstructive surgery.

 The Chief Resident spends 12 months at Lenox Hill running the Urology service and covering all major urological cases.
-In addition, the resident assists in administrative duties and running our resident outpatient clinic.
 Our Chief Residents have graduated to both prestigious fellowship programs and private practices.

 We participate in the Urology Match through ERAS.
 For details regarding application deadlines, please refer to the Electronic Residency Application Service (ERAS) website.

 We would be happy to have medical students visit Lenox Hill for one-month away rotations prior to the interview season.
 If you are interested, please contact our program coordinator at (212) 434-3524.